pramodpokharel/Financial-Market/README.md

 # Financial-Market
 Study and analyze stock market using python

-Exapme is shown of 5 US base companies
+Example is shown of 5 US based companies